BJWRD/vault-terraform-aws/README.md

 ENTER RUNNING CONTAINER IMAGE HERE

-Note: In the instance that the container has failed to run at runtime using the Dockerfile Entrypoint.
-Then enter the commands below -
+Note: In the instance that the container has failed to run due to the Dockerfile Entrypoint config, then comment out the Entrypoint line within the Dockerfile and enter the commands below -

+    docker-compose up -d
     docker ps
     docker exec -it <container ID> bash
     vault server -config=/home/vault/config/config.hcl